 The Mass Housing Law (Law No. 2985, on 'public housing') is a framework law defining the fundamental principles, which give direction to the solution of the housing problem in Turkey.
 The Law also defines the tasks of the Housing Development Administration of the Republic of Turkey (TOKI).

-TOKİ, which is the leader official institution of Turkey in terms of dealing with housing and settlement issues, has acquired essential knowledge and experience on developing different finance models regarding housing production throughout its 30 year-activity period.
+TOKI, which is one of the official institutions of Turkey in terms of dealing with housing and settlement issues, has acquired essential knowledge and experience on developing different finance models regarding housing production throughout its 35 year-activity period.

-TOKİ has been effective in developing housing technology and housing finance in Turkey between 1984 and 2002, total of 43 thousand 145 houses were produced and credit support was provided for 940 thousand houses within 19 years.
+The Administration has been effective in developing housing technology and housing finance in Turkey between 1984 and 2002, total of 43 thousand 145 houses were produced and credit support was provided for 940 thousand houses within 19 years.

-The Emergency Action Plan for Housing and Urban Development is passed on January 1, 2003, setting a five-year goal of 250,000 housing units to be built through renovation, transformation and production of quality housing, by the end of 2007.
-TOKİ aimed to reach the target of starting the constructions of 500 thousand housing units (in cumulative), with their social facilities, in the first period of 2011 and TOKİ has succeeded.
+"The Emergency Action Plan for Housing and Urban Development" was passed on January 1, 2003, setting a five-year goal of 250,000 housing units to be built through renovation, transformation and production of quality housing, by the end of 2007.
+TOKI aimed to reach the target of starting the constructions of 500 thousand housing units (in cumulative) together with their social facilities by the end of 2011 and this target was reached in the first half of 2011.